whitneylohmeyer/PWC_templates/Lab-3/3b/README.md

 Y_FREQ_PREAMB_LEN = N_CARRIERS * 3;
 ```

-For our solution we used the following function definitions:
+In our solution, we used the following function definitions:
 ```
 [fDelta] = estfreqoffset(yFreqCorrectPreamb)